Billy Sherrill

-Billy Norris Sherrill (November 5, 1936 – August 4, 2015) was an American record producer, songwriter, and arranger best known for his association with country artists, notably Tammy Wynette and George Jones.
+Billy Norris Sherrill (November 5, 1936 – August 4, 2015) was an American record producer, songwriter, and arranger associated with country artists, notably Tammy Wynette and George Jones.
 Sherrill and business partner Glenn Sutton are regarded as the defining influences of the countrypolitan sound, a smooth amalgamation of pop and country music that was popular during the late 1960s and throughout the 1970s.
 Sherrill also co-wrote many hit songs, including "Stand by Your Man" (written with Tammy Wynette) and "The Most Beautiful Girl" (written with Rory Bourke and Norro Wilson).

 Early years

-Born in Phil Campbell, Alabama, United States in 1936, the son of an evangelical preacher, Sherrill was initially attracted to jazz and blues music, learning to play the piano and, in his teens, the saxophone.
+Born in the town of Phil Campbell, Alabama, in 1936, the son of an evangelical preacher, Sherrill was attracted to jazz and blues music, learning to play the piano and, in his teens, the saxophone.
 During his teenage years, he led a jump blues band, and toured the southern states playing in R&B and rock 'n' roll bands.
-He signed a solo record deal with a small independent label, though this led to little success.
+He signed a solo record deal with a small independent label, which had little success.

 Early career

-In 1962, Sherrill moved to Nashville, where he was initially hired by Sam Phillips to manage the Nashville studios of Sun Records.
-When Sun sold its Nashville studio the following year, Sherrill moved to Epic Records, as an in-house producer.
-Given his limited exposure to country music up to that point, his production incorporated many elements of pop music production, creating his own style of sweeping productions, influenced by Phil Spector, Don Law, and Chet Atkins.
+In 1962, Sherrill moved to Nashville, where he was hired by Sam Phillips to manage Phillips Recording's Nashville recording studio.
+When Phillips sold its Nashville studio the following year, Sherrill was hired by Epic Records to handle A&R and in-house production in Nashville.
+Given his limited exposure to country music, his production incorporated many elements of pop music production, creating his own style of sweeping productions, influenced by Phil Spector, Don Law, and Chet Atkins.
 His sound has often been described as a country equivalent to Spector's Wall of Sound.
-Sherrill also chose many of his artists' songs, rewriting them in some cases to suit the singer's style.
+He chose many of his artists' songs, rewriting them in some cases to suit the singer's style.

 His first success was with David Houston.
-Houston's recording of Sherrill's and Glenn Sutton's composition "Livin' in a House Full of Love" reached #3 on the country chart in late 1965, and followed it up with "Almost Persuaded", also written by Sherrill and Sutton, which spent nine weeks at the top of the U.S. country charts in mid 1966.
+Houston's recording of Sherrill's and Glenn Sutton's composition "Livin' in a House Full of Love" reached number 3 on the country chart in late 1965, and followed it up with "Almost Persuaded", also written by Sherrill and Sutton, which spent nine weeks at the top of the U.S. country charts in mid 1966.
 The song won a Grammy for Best Country & Western Song, and was later recorded by Louis Armstrong, Louis Prima, and Etta James among others.
 Sherrill continued to write and produce for Houston until the 1970s.